 Stockholders of record at the close of business on July 30, 2004, which we have set as the record date, are entitled to notice of and to vote at the meeting.
-On the record date, there were issued and outstanding \\\\\\ shares of our common stock, \$0.001 par value per share.
+On the record date, there were issued and outstanding 31,064,048 shares of our common stock, \$0.001 par value per share.

 The presence, in person or by proxy, of the holders of a majority of the total number of shares of common stock outstanding constitutes a quorum for the transaction of business at the meeting.
 Each stockholder voting at the meeting, either in person or by proxy, may cast one vote per share of common stock held on all matters to be voted on at the meeting.
 Assuming that a quorum is present, the nine persons receiving the largest number of "for" votes of common stock of our company present in person or represented by proxy at the meeting and entitled to vote (a plurality) will be elected directors.
-The approval of our Amended and Restated Articles of Incorporation requires the affirmative vote of a majority of our outstanding common stock.
+The approval of the proposals to authorize Serial Preferred Stock and to our amend and restate our Articles of Incorporation require the affirmative vote of a majority of our outstanding common stock.
 Assuming that a quorum is present, the affirmative vote of a majority of the shares of common stock of our company present in person or represented by proxy at the meeting and entitled to vote is required (1) for the approval of our 2004 Incentive Compensation Plan, and (2) for the ratification of the appointment of PricewaterhouseCoopers LLP as the independent auditor of our company for the fiscal year ending April 30, 2005.